 Summer 2015 Estimated Student Budgets can be found here.

 PROGRAM FEE INCLUDES

-Room and board (meal plan for Regent's College cafeteria)
+Room and board (meal plan for most meals at Regent's College cafeteria)

 Passes for unlimited travel in Central London via underground/Bus (Zones 1 & 2)

 Field trips as part of classwork